dalleyg/pyrseus/docs/source/plugins.rst

 The following plugins can support more advanced features like multi-host parallelism.
-Note that actually enabling multi-host support can require significant effort to configure their underlying 3rd party libraries.
+Note that actually enabling multi-host support can require significant effort to configure the underlying 3rd party libraries.
 Advice on such configuration is outside the scope of the Pyrseus project.

 .. list-table::